Key Differences: Data Science vs Software Engineering

 Data Science vs Software Engineering: Differences

 While both are highly technical fields, and while both have similar skill sets, there are big differences in the ways in which these skills are usually applied.
+So, let’s compare data science vs software engineering to find the most important differences.

 For the most part, a data scientist uses their skills to sift through data, interpret it in meaningful ways, find patterns, and use what they’ve learned to help a business make a decision or learn how to be more efficient.